-- Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to participate in the public housing program - Provide housing that is different from that provided to others - Subject anyone to segregation or disparate treatment - Restrict anyone's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Steer an applicant or tenant toward or away from a particular area based on any of these factors - Deny anyone access to the same level of services - Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program - Discriminate in the provision of residential real estate transactions - Discriminate against someone because they are related to or associated with a member of a protected class - Publish or cause to be published an advertisement or notice indicating the availability of housing that prefers or excludes persons who are members of a protected class - Creed, marital status, sexual orientation, gender identity, veteran/military status.
+- Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to participate in the housing choice voucher program - Provide housing that is different from that provided to others - Subject anyone to segregation or disparate treatment - Restrict anyone's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Steer an applicant or participant toward or away from a particular area based any of these factors - Deny anyone access to the same level of services - Deny anyone the opportunity to participate in a planning or advisory group that is an integral part of the housing program - Discriminate in the provision of residential real estate transactions - Discriminate against someone because they are related to or associated with a member of a protected class - Publish or cause to be published an advertisement or notice indicating the availability of housing that prefers or excludes persons who are members of a protected class.

-Providing Information to Families
+Providing Information to Families and Owners

-The PHA must take steps to ensure that families are fully aware of all applicable civil rights laws.
-As part of the public housing orientation process, the PHA will provide information to public housing applicant families about civil rights requirements.
+The PHA must take steps to ensure that families and owners are fully aware of all applicable civil rights laws.
+As part of the briefing process, the PHA must provide information to HCV applicant families about civil rights requirements and the opportunity to rent in a broad range of neighborhoods [24 CFR 982.301].
+The Housing Assistance Payments (HAP) contract informs owners of the requirement not to discriminate against any person because of race, color, religion, sex, national origin, age, familial status, or disability in connection with the contract.